ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil Language Specification.md

 ### A.3 Structural Opcodes

-Structural Opcodes are a class of instructions in the Tree-Stacked Language (TSL) that directly manipulate the hierarchical structure of the computation tree as defined by the TS Computational Model.
-These opcodes correspond to atomic structural transformations formally specified in the *TS Formal Semantics and Verification* document.
+Structural Opcodes are a class of instructions in the Tree-Stacked Language (Arxil) that directly manipulate the hierarchical structure of the computation tree as defined by the AS Computational Model.
+These opcodes correspond to atomic structural transformations formally specified in the *AS Formal Semantics and Verification* document.
 Unlike data-manipulating or control-flow instructions, Structural Opcodes alter node relationships, ownership, and binding topologies.
 Their execution is governed by separation logic rules that ensure memory safety, binding consistency, and structural integrity.

 Each Structural Opcode must appear within an `instruct` block and operates relative to the lexical and runtime context of the enclosing node.
 All identifiers referenced in operand lists must be resolvable within the current node’s scope at compile time.